-- (e) if the community correction order is not still in force - (i) if it considers it appropriate, cancel any other order in respect of the offence or offences in relation to which the community correction order was made; and - (ii) whether or not it cancels any other order, deal with the offender, in respect of the offence or offences in relation to which the community correction order was made, in any manner in which the court could deal with the offender had the court just found the offender guilty of that offence or those offences. - (5) In determining how to deal with an offender under this section after the cancellation by the court of a community correction order or any other order under this section, the court must take into account the extent to which the offender had complied with the community correction order, or other order, respectively, before its cancellation or while it was still in force. - (6) If - (a) an application is made under subsection (1) in relation to an offender in respect of whom a community correction order is or was in force; and the court to which the application is made under subsection (1) must deal with the application as if the application were an application made to the court under section 42AW(1) and the court were the court that found the offender guilty of the offence.
+- (e) if the community correction order is not still in force - (i) if it considers it appropriate, cancel any other order in respect of the offence or offences in relation to which the community correction order was made; and - (ii) whether or not it cancels any other order, deal with the offender, in respect of the offence or offences in relation to which the community correction order was made, in any manner in which the court could deal with the offender had the court just found the offender guilty of that offence or those offences. - (5) In determining how to deal with an offender under this section after the cancellation by the court of a community correction order or any other order under this section, the court must take into account the extent to which the offender had complied with the community correction order, or other order, respectively, before its cancellation or while it was still in force. - (6) If - (a) an application is made under subsection (1) in relation to an offender in respect of whom a community correction order is or was in force; and s.
+42AW Part 5B - Community Correction Orders . , court has found the offender guilty of n offence; and O C W the offender has, in committing the ffence, breached a condition, of a community correction order that is or was in force, that is specified in the ection 42AO(a); and (d) a n application was not made under the court to which the application is made under subsection (1) must deal with the application as if the application were an application made to the court under section 42AW(1) and the court were the court that found the offender guilty of the offence.